deckhouse/virtualization/docs/ADMIN_GUIDE.md

 - Load balancing: Moving virtual machines between nodes allows you to evenly distribute the load on servers, ensuring that resources are utilized in the best possible way.
 - Node maintenance: Virtual machines can be moved from nodes that need to be taken out of service to perform routine maintenance or software upgrade.
 - Upgrading a virtual machine firmware: The migration allows you to upgrade the firmware of virtual machines without interrupting their operation.

+{{< alert level="warning" >}}
+When performing live migration, the following limitations apply:

+- Only one virtual machine can migrate from each node simultaneously.
+- The total number of concurrent migrations in the cluster cannot exceed the number of nodes where running virtual machines is permitted.
+- The bandwidth for a single migration is limited to 5 Gbps.
+{{< /alert >}}

 #### Start migration of an arbitrary machine